-Since the heart of the SP7650 voltage error loop is a high performance, wide bandwidth transconductance amplifier.
-Because of the amplifier's current limited $(+/-150\mu A)$ transconductance, there are many ways to compensate the voltage loop or to control the COMP pin externally.
+Since the heart of the SP7651 voltage error loop is a high performance, wide bandwidth transconductance amplifier, great care should be taken to select the optimal compensation network.
+Because of the amplifier's current-limited (+/-150 μ A) transconductance, there are many ways to compensate the voltage loop or to control the COMP pin externally.
 If a simple, single pole, single zero response is desired, then compensation can be as simple as an RC circuit to Ground.
 If a more complex compensation is required, then the amplifier has enough bandwidth (45° at 4 MHz) and enough gain (60dB) to run Type III compensation schemes with adequate gain and phase margins at crossover frequencies greater than 50kHz.

 The common mode output of the error amplifier is 0.9V to 2.2V.
 Therefore, the PWM voltage ramp has been set between 1.1V and 2.2V to ensure proper 0% to 100% duty cycle capability.
 The voltage loop also includes two other very important features.
-One is an asynchronous startup mode.
-Basically, the synchronous rectifier cannot turn on unless the high side switch has attempted to turn on or the SS pin has exceeded 1.7V.
+One is asynchronous startup mode.
+Basically, the synchronous rectifier cannot turn on unless the high side NFET has attempted to turn on or the SS pin has exceeded 1.7V.
 This feature prevents the controller from "dragging down" the output voltage during startup or in fault modes.
 The second feature is a 100% duty cycle timeout that ensures synchronized refreshing of the BST capacitor at very high duty ratios.
-In the event that the high side NFET is on for 20 continuous clock cycles, a reset is given to the PWM flipflop half way through the 21st cycle.
+In the event that the high side NFET is on for 20 continuous clock cycles, a reset is given to the PWM flip-flop half way through the 21st cycle.
 This forces GL to rise for the cycle, in turn refreshing the BST capacitor.
-The boost capacitor is used to generate a high voltage drive supply for the high side switch, which is 5V above V{IN}.